mel011/php8-xdebug-m1-mac/README.md

 1. Clone this repo:
    ```
    git clone git@github.com:mel011/php8-xdebug-m1-mac.git
-   Open in PHPStorm or your favorite editor
+   Open the cloned repo in PHPStorm or your favorite editor

    If you are using the Visual Studio IDE see below
    https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug